National Register of Historic Places listings in Rutherford County, Tennessee

 This is a list of the National Register of Historic Places listings in Rutherford County, Tennessee.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Rutherford County, Tennessee, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 49 properties and districts listed on the National Register in the county, and five former listings.
+There are 48 properties and districts listed on the National Register in the county, and six former listings.